Royal elections in Poland: Influence

-The elections played a major role in curtailing the power of the monarch and so were a significant factor in preventing the rise of an absolute monarchy, with a strong executive, in the Commonwealth.
-Most tellingly, one of the provisions of the pacta conventa included the right of revolution (rokosz) for the nobility if it considered the king not to be adhering to the laws of the state.
+The elections played a major role in curtailing the power of the monarch.
+They were a significant factor in preventing the rise of an absolute monarchy, with a strong executive, in the Commonwealth.
+One of the provisions of the pacta conventa included the right of revolution (rokosz) for the nobility if it considered the king not to be adhering to the laws of the state.

-While seemingly introducing a very democratic procedure, free elections, in practice, contributed to the inefficiency of the Commonwealth's government.
-The elections, open to all nobility, meant that magnates, who could exert significant control on the masses of poorer nobility, could exert much influence over the elections.
+While seemingly introducing a democratic procedure, free elections, in practice, contributed to the inefficiency of the Commonwealth's government.
+The elections, open to all nobility, meant that magnates, who could significantly control the masses of poorer nobility, could exert much influence over the elections.

 The elections also encouraged foreign dynasties' meddling in Polish internal politics.
-On several occasions, if the magnates could not come to an agreement, two candidates would proclaim themselves the king and civil wars erupted (most notably, the War of the Polish Succession of 1733–1738, and the War of the Polish Succession of 1587–1588, with smaller scale conflicts in 1576 and 1697).
-By the last years of the Commonwealth, royal elections grew to be seen as a source of conflicts and instability; Lerski describes them as having "become a symbol of anarchy".
+On several occasions, if the magnates could not come to an agreement, two candidates proclaimed themselves king and civil wars erupted (most notably, the Wars of the Polish Succession in 1733–1738 and 1587–1588, with smaller scale conflicts in 1576 and 1697).
+By the last years of the Commonwealth, royal elections grew to be seen as a source of conflicts and instability, and "a symbol of anarchy".

 List of elections

+Crown of the Kingdom of Poland

+After the death of Queen Jadwiga Anjou, her widower Władysław II Jagiełło remained on the Polish throne, but his descendants did not possess hereditary right to the throne.
+The nobility eventually agreed to recognize his descendants as heirs to the crown, while denying them any specific way of inheritance like primogeniture or seniority, and opting instead for the succession on the basis of election within the dynasty.